A Taxi Driver: Candlelight protests

 Candlelight protests through the fall and winter of 2016-17 marked the thirtieth year of significant democratic advancement in South Korean history, compared to the setting in which A Taxi Driver took place.
 Harvard sociology professor Paul Y. Chang argued in 2018 in KOAJ that "the contemporary candlelight protest industry draws on organizational and cultural resources first established in past democracy movements."
-During the filming of the movie, the director Jang Hoon was stopped multiple times, and the main actor of this film, Song Kang Ho, was blacklisted by the government from appearing on major motion picture films.
-Similar to the past, where newspaper articles and mass media coverage in South Korea was heavily monitored and censored, this movie faced obstacles as it reached its release date due to the former government's implications.

 Plot

 In 1980, Kim Man-seob is a debt-laden and widowed single father who works as a taxi driver in Seoul.
 Overhearing another taxi driver bragging about a 100,000 won job to bring a foreign client to Gwangju, Man-seob steals the client, unaware of the events in Gwangju.
 The client is Jürgen "Peter" Hinzpeter, a German journalist wanting to report on the increasing civil unrest in Gwangju.
 The two men are stopped by soldiers as they approach Gwangju, but manage to enter with Peter posing as a businessman.

-In Gwangju, they encounter a group of college students, who warm up to Peter and invites him aboard their pickup truck.
+In Gwangju, they encounter a group of college students, who warm up to Peter and invite him aboard their pickup truck.
 Man-seob turns back, reluctant to be involved in the civil unrest.
 Along the way, he takes pity on an old woman and brings her to the local hospital to look for her son, who turns out to be one of the college students.
 Peter confronts Man-seob about abandoning him and offers to pay up part of the fare, but the college students and the local taxi drivers refuse to let Peter pay until Man-seob fulfils the agreed-upon trip.

 Man-seob takes Peter and another student Jae-sik to a protest at the Provincial Office, where protesters greet the trio with food and gifts.
 Peter films the crackdowns that follow.
 Plainclothes Defense Security Command (DSC) officers attempt to arrest Peter, but the three evade capture.
 That evening, Man-seob's taxi breaks down and Tae-soo, one of the local taxi drivers, tows the taxi to his shop for overnight repair and lets the men stay at his place for the night.
 During dinner, the television station is bombed, and the three head there for Peter to film the turmoil.
 The officers recognize Peter and chase the three men; Man-seob is assaulted and Jae-sik is captured, but before he is taken away, he yells for Peter to share the footage with the world.